delia-li/technical-writer/insights_capture/insights_capture.md

 Drag the slider to the point in the video that you comment refers to.
 This will give your comment a helpful timestamp that you can click to jump to in the video.
 You can format your comment using the tools in the bottom right corner.
 After you've added a comment, you can also leave a reply.
 You can always go back and edit or delete you comment by clicking the three dots in the corner.
 ![Image of where to make a comment or note](./comments.png)

-> [!TIP]
+{: .note }
-> You can share comments you made with other Insights users.
+You can share comments you made with other Insights users.
 Check out how to upload your commented clips online at [sharing to Insights Capture](./insights_capture.md#sharing-to-insights-capture).

 You can also leave notes to yourself by clicking the `Notepad` icon next to the comment icon.
 ![Image of note](./notepad.png)